Sanskrit and the Science of Consciousness

 Vedic Sanskrit is more difficult to learn than Classical Sanskrit because it is a seer language with hidden dimensions, a complex poetic combination of sound and meaning with the abstract and concrete blended together.
 Even if one learns Vedic grammar these meanings will not be accessible.

-Relative to classical Sanskrit one can at least learn the key terminologies of Yoga, Vedanta and Ayurveda, which have many special terms for understanding different aspects of universal knowledge and have no adequate English equivalents.
+Relative to Classical Sanskrit one can at least learn the key terminologies of Yoga, Vedanta and Ayurveda, which have many special terms for understanding different aspects of universal knowledge and have no adequate English equivalents.
 Such are the three gunas, the three doshas, the five koshas, the seven lokas, the four aspects of the mind, different types of samadhi, yogic principles and practices.
 Even without knowing much Sanskrit grammar one can benefit greatly from these.

-It is not difficult to benefit from a few key Vedic mantras like the Gayatri Mantra.
-Tantric Bija mantras like Hrim are even easily to learn to use, though their secrets are profound.
-For more detail note my books Vedic Yoga: The Path of the Rishi and Mantra Yoga and Primal Sound.
+For more detail note my book Vedic Yoga: The Path of the Rishi and Mantra Yoga and Primal Sound.

-Vamadeva (David Frawley)
+Acharya Vamadeva (David Frawley)

 Expand Your Vedic Learning